Efitek/matrix_escapers.contracts/README.md

-# Martify
+# matrix_escapers
-NFT Marketplace on the Cardano Blockchain.
-Powered by Plutus Smart Contracts A simple contract that allows sales of NFTs.
+NFT Staking and Marketplace on the Cardano Blockchain.
+Powered by Plutus Smart Contracts A simple contract that allows sales of NFTs and stake them.
 The seller (owner of an NFT) constructs the contract with parameters unique to the sale and locks the NFT there.
 A buyer can then unlock the NFT by submitting a transaction verifying the several requirements defined in the validator.
 ***
 ### Test in emulator